yousseffjel/wireframing/README.md

 The wireframe presented in this repository is a **Low-Fidelity Wireframe**.
 It focuses on structure, navigation flow, and key layout components without applying color schemes, final images, or interactivity.
 This helps establish a shared understanding of the interface before moving into high-fidelity prototyping or development.

+## Wireframing Tools

+There are several tools available to create wireframes, each offering different levels of functionality, collaboration, and ease of use.
+Choosing the right tool depends on the project needs, team workflow, and personal preference.

+### Popular Wireframing Tools

+- **Figma** – Cloud-based collaborative design tool ideal for wireframes and prototypes.
+- **Balsamiq** – Focuses on low-fidelity wireframes with a sketch-like interface.
+- **Sketch** – A macOS design tool often used for UI/UX and high-fidelity wireframes.
+- **Adobe XD** – Provides both design and prototyping capabilities with Adobe ecosystem integration.
+- **Wireframe.cc** – Minimalist web-based tool for quick wireframing.

+### Why Use Figma?

+Figma is highly recommended for wireframing because of its intuitive interface and real-time collaboration features.
+It works directly in the browser or as a desktop app, making it accessible and flexible for teams of all sizes.

+**Key Features of Figma:**
+- **Real-time Collaboration:** Multiple team members can edit or comment on a wireframe simultaneously.
+- **Component System:** Reusable design elements for consistency and speed.
+- **Prototyping Capabilities:** Turn static wireframes into interactive flows without leaving the app.
+- **Cross-platform Access:** Works on Windows, macOS, and Linux via browser.
+- **Version Control:** Tracks changes and allows reverting to earlier versions easily.

+Figma bridges the gap between design and development, making it a powerful choice for creating both low-fidelity and high-fidelity wireframes efficiently.